cchitsiang/awesome-stars/README.md

 ## Python

+- [StanGirard/quivr](https://github.com/StanGirard/quivr) - Dump all your files and thoughts into your GenerativeAI Second Brain and chat with it
 - [smol-ai/developer](https://github.com/smol-ai/developer) - with 100k context windows on the way, it's now feasible for every dev to have their own smol developer
 - [sean1832/GPT-Brain](https://github.com/sean1832/GPT-Brain) - An AI-powered brain that efficiently stores, categorizes, and interrelates personal notes to optimize the management of creative ideas.
 - [Vision-CAIR/MiniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4) - MiniGPT-4: Enhancing Vision-language Understanding with Advanced Large Language Models